 How to Make Japan's Greatest Sandwich, the Katsu Sando!

-Sandwiches are of course not a traditional food in Japan.
-Nevertheless, ever since the Japanese have adopted this element of the Western food culture, they have been very creative in the way they make it!
-Katsu sando is one of those great Japanese adaptations that so many people love.
+Sandwiches are, of course not, a traditional food in Japan.
+Nevertheless, ever since the Japanese have adopted this element of the Western food culture, they have been very creative in the way they make them!
+The "katsu sando" is one of those great Japanese adaptations that so many people love.
 Here's how to make it.

 Recipe for a Pork Katsu Sando